Skip to content

 Wegovy side effects in 2026: what's normal, what's not

-Picture Wegovy side effects as "maybe a little nausea" and the first month will recalibrate you fast.
-The real complaints are specific: getting full after four bites of a sandwich, queasy the day after the shot, sour or sulfur burps after a rich meal, the realization that your stomach hit a hard stop long before your brain caught up.
+Walk in expecting "maybe a little nausea" and the first month will set you straight.
+The real complaints are weirdly specific: full after four bites of a sandwich, queasy the morning after the shot, sour or sulfur burps after a rich meal, your stomach slamming a hard stop while your brain is still ordering dessert.

-The reassuring part is that most Wegovy side effects are gastrointestinal and usually improve with time, dose adjustment, or both.
+Here's the part that should settle your nerves: most Wegovy side effects are gastrointestinal, and most ease off with time, a dose adjustment, or both.
 In the adult 2.4 mg once-weekly injection trials summarized in the current FDA prescribing information for Wegovy, nausea showed up in 44% of people, diarrhea in 30%, vomiting in 24%, constipation in 24%, abdominal pain in 20%, and 6.8% stopped treatment because of side effects, versus 3.2% on placebo.
-The less reassuring part is that a short list of symptoms does need fast attention: possible pancreatitis, gallbladder trouble, severe dehydration, serious low blood sugar if you also use diabetes meds, or sudden vision changes.
+And here's the part that earns your attention: a short list of symptoms needs fast action — possible pancreatitis, gallbladder trouble, severe dehydration, serious low blood sugar if you also use diabetes meds, or sudden vision changes.

 For U.S. readers, this guide reflects current FDA language, including the FDA's January 13, 2026 drug safety communication removing suicidal ideation warning language after a review that did not find increased risk.
 It also includes EMA's June 6, 2025 semaglutide update, which added NAION as a very rare eye side effect.